 Personal Tragedies and Death

 The last decade of her life was shattered by personal tragedies.
-In 1889, Rudolf shot his mistress, Baroness Mary Vetsera, and himself in his hunting lodge in Mayerling.
-A year earlier, he already lost his father and a year after Rudolf’s death, her sister died.
+In 1889, Rudolf shot his mistress, Baroness Mary Vetsera, and himself on his hunting lodge in Mayerling.
+A year earlier, she already lost her father and a year after Rudolf’s death, her sister died.
 Duchess Ludovica passed away in 1892.
 Sisi fell in deep melancholy for the remaining years of her life and she donned herself only in black, although from time to time, she would be seen wearing light blue and cream gown.
 Her loss compounded when Count Gyula Andrássy died in February 1890.
 "My last and only friend is dead," she remorse.
 Meanwhile, Marie Valerie noted, "...she clung to him with true and steadfast friendship as she did perhaps, to no other person."

 |Empress Elisabeth of Austria is stabbed to death by an Italian anarchist.|

 Since then, Sisi spent only very little time in Vienna and saw her husband even less.
 Despite being a recluse, Sisi’s legend continued to enamor the public and her popularity never waned.
 Sisi herself met her tragic end in Switzerland.
-Elisabeth was walking by the shoreline of Lake Geneva with her lady-in-waiting Countess Irma Sztáray de Sztára et Nagymihály to board a steamship for Territet.
+She was walking by the shoreline of Lake Geneva with her lady-in-waiting Countess Irma Sztáray de Sztára et Nagymihály to board a steamship for Territet.
 An Italian anarchist named Luigi Lucheni spotted and recognized her.
 He approached her and stabbed her, hitting her heart, and killing the world’s beloved empress on September 10, 1898.
-It was a sudden end for a woman who yearned for nothing but freedom and happiness in her life, and yet, she died a sad and broken figure.
-Emperor Franz Joseph was shocked to have learned Sisi’s death.
+It was a sudden end for a woman who yearned for nothing but freedom and happiness in her life.
+Yet, she died a sad and broken figure.
+Emperor Franz Joseph was shocked to have learned of Sisi’s death.
 He survived her for 18 more years, dying on November 21, 1916 at the height of World War I. His was a sad and lonely figure, too—the man who loved Sisi all his life never got the love that he was yearning for.